ashcroftp/gillespieAlgorithm/README.md

     			}
 		```

 	+ `continue_sim(x, t)`: This function determines the end-condition of our simulation.
-For example, if we stop the simulation once a species has reached fixation or extonction we have:
+For example, if we stop the simulation once a species has reached fixation or extinction we have:

 		```
 		bool b(true);